Oliver Wyman: How has COVID-19 affected A.S. Watson’s business so far?

 The pandemic underlines the desire among customers for human connection.

 We believe in loving and caring for our people.
 We have 140,000 colleagues globally, and a majority of them work in our stores.
-At the beginning of the crisis, we prioritized our immediate efforts on their health and safety, proactive communications, and very importantly providing security.
-This has helped to hold keep our people together to fight the pandemic in high spirit.
+At the beginning of the crisis, we prioritized our immediate efforts on their health and safety, proactive communications, and most importantly providing security.
+This has helped to hold keep our people together to fight the pandemic in high spirits.

-Operationally, we immediately adjusted our assortment to ensure we serve the customers’ most urgent needs.
+Operationally, we immediately adjusted our assortment to ensure we served customers’ most urgent needs.
 We also accelerated our online and offline capabilities.

 Customers are more emotionally demanding for relevance, care, and personalization, so we need to show them that we understand, we care, and we want to stay connected to them.
 All technologies are designed to enhance the customer experience, but they can never take the place of quality service, strong relationships, and personal connections with customers.

 And, how do you look at the role of your physical stores going forward?
 What will a store look like?

 As e-commerce continues to grow in every market, brick-and-mortar stores will increasingly serve as a “third space” — a place that is not only about transactions, but also about human interaction with customers.